Tan Son Nhut Air Base: 377th Air Base Wing

 All of these units were inactivated at Tan Son Nhut AB.

 An operating location of the wing headquarters was established at Bien Hoa AB on 14 April 1972 to provide turnaround service for F-4 Phantom IIs of other organizations, mostly based in Thailand.
 It was replaced on 20 June 1972 by Detachment l of the 377th Wing headquarters, which continued the F-4 turnaround service and added A-7 Corsair IIs for the deployed 354th Tactical Fighter Wing aircraft based at Korat Royal Thai Air Force Base, Thailand on 30 October 1972.
 The detachment continued operations through 11 February 1973.

 The 377th ABW phased down for inactivation during February and March 1973, transferring many assets to the RVNAF.
 When inactivated on 28 March 1973, the 377th Air Base Wing was the last USAF unit in South Vietnam.

 Post-1975 Vietnam People's Air Force use

 Following the war, Tan Son Nhut Air Base was taken over as a base for the VPAF which is referred to by the name Tân Sơn Nhất.

-Tân Sơn Nhất Air Base is base of 917th Mixed Air Transport Regiment (a.k.a. Đồng Tháp Squadron) of 370th Air Force Division.
+Tân Sơn Nhất Air Base was home of 917th Mixed Air Transport Regiment (a.k.a. Đồng Tháp Squadron) of 370th Air Force Division.
 The regiment's fleet consisted of: